Immigration Act

 Child Trafficking Guardians

-The amendment proposes appointing independent guardians for all children in the UK who are potential victims of human trafficking.
-These guardians would advocate for the child's best interests, ensuring access to appropriate care, legal representation, and support services.
-Their responsibilities include accompanying the child to meetings and court proceedings.
-The Secretary of State would set out the appointment, training, and supervision arrangements for these guardians.
+The amendment proposes appointing independent child trafficking guardians for all children in the UK who are potential victims of human trafficking.
+These guardians will advocate for the child's best interests, ensuring they receive appropriate care, legal representation, and support in navigating the immigration and legal systems.
+Their roles include advocating for appropriate care, assisting with legal processes, and maintaining contact with relevant bodies and the child's family (where appropriate).

 Citizenship Deprivation

-The amendment concerns the power to strip individuals of their British citizenship.
-It proposes a parliamentary committee to review Section 40 of the British Nationality Act 1981, which allows the Secretary of State to deprive someone of citizenship if their actions are seriously prejudicial to the UK's interests, even if it renders them stateless.
-The Commons added a requirement that the Secretary of State must have reasonable grounds to believe the individual can obtain citizenship in another country before such deprivation can take place.
-Furthermore, the Commons' amendment mandates regular reviews of the use of this power and the publication of reports on these reviews to Parliament.
+The amendment concerns Section 40 of the British Nationality Act 1981, which allows the government to remove citizenship.
+The Lords' amendment would create a parliamentary committee to review this power.
+The Commons amendment adds a requirement that the Secretary of State must have reasonable grounds to believe that the individual could obtain citizenship in another country before deprivation.
+It also mandates regular reviews of the government's use of this power and the publishing of reports on these reviews to Parliament.

 Government Spending